jmarkgraf/website/content/home/experience.md

   description = """
   Responsibilities include:

-  * Measuring impact of algorithmic changes
+  * Measuring impact of changes to the pricing algorithm
-  * Researching SUTVA violations in ecommerce experiments
+  * Improving demand elasticity estimates
+  * Enabling to steer investment decisions to create deep customer relationships
+  * Leading a team of three on interim basis (6 months)
   """

 [[experience]]